-Sanjay Raut sentenced to 15 days’ jail in defamation case by BJP leader’s wife
+Sanjay Raut gets bail hours after being sentenced to 15 days’ jail in defamation case

 The complainant had claimed that Raut, a leader of the Uddhav Thackeray-led Shiv Sena faction, made a malicious allegation to tarnish her image.

-A Mumbai court on Thursday sentenced Rajya Sabha MP Sanjay Raut to 15 days imprisonment in a defamation case filed by Medha Somaiya, wife of Bharatiya Janata Party leader Kirit Somaiya, Bar and Bench reported.
+A Mumbai court on Thursday granted bail to Rajya Sabha MP Sanjay Raut, hours after sentencing him to 15 days’ imprisonment in a defamation case filed by Medha Somaiya, wife of Bharatiya Janata Party leader Kirit Somaiya, The Indian Express reported.

 Raut, a leader of the Uddhav Thackeray-led Shiv Sena faction, was also fined Rs 25,000 by the Metropolitan Magistrate 25th Court in Mazgaon.